 Acute septic mastitis: Infected mammary glands may develop an abscess or become gangrenous.

 Nonseptic mastitis: Blockages can occur if the milk duct is not properly cleared which can cause milk to pool in the mammary gland.
 This forms an ideal environment for bacteria growth and can lead to an infection (septic mastitis).
-Nonseptic mastitis is often occurs when the kittens start to wean.
+Nonseptic mastitis often occurs when the kittens start to wean.

 - Pain, heat, and swelling of the affected gland(s)